A Cowboy’s Dream

 Albeit short-lived, Billy Batson and the original Holy Moses band garnered an international cult following that has survived to this day.

-Click the following link to hear Billy Batson and Holy Moses’ 1971 debut album release, recorded at Electric Ladyland in NYC, originally on the RCA label:
+Click the following YouTube video, to hear Billy Batson and Holy Moses’ 1971 RCA debut release, recorded at Electric Ladyland, NYC:

-Aside: Bruce Springsteen’s book about the music, times, and artists of Woodstock, NY, circa 1962-1972, rightfully acknowledged guitarist, Ted Speleos and the music of Billy Batson and Holy Moses.
+Bruce Springsteen’s book about the music, times, and artists of Woodstock, NY, circa 1962-1972, rightfully acknowledged guitarist, Teddy Speleos and the music of Billy Batson and Holy Moses.